jesse-c/ayu-jetbrains/README.md

 # Ayu for JetBrains

-This is an automated conversion of the [Ayu](https://github.com/dempfi/ayu) textmate theme to a JetBrains IDE theme.
+This is an automated conversion of the [Ayu](https://github.com/dempfi/ayu) colour scheme to a JetBrains IDE colour scheme.

 ![Screenshot](/screenshot.png?raw=true "Screenshot")